wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-introduction/includes/administrators.md

 ## Edit a topic page

-Topics contributors, Knowledge managers and Knowledge admins can edit a topic.
+Topics contributors, Knowledge managers, and Knowledge admins can edit a topic.
 These users can edit an existing topic.
 They may need to do this to correct or add additional information to an existing topic page.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4LA4n]